microsoft/MixedReality-WebRTC/docs/manual/building-core.md

 ### Optionally test the installation

-Test the install by _e.g._ opening the Unity project at `libs\Microsoft.MixedReality.WebRTC.Unity`, loading the `Assets\Microsoft.MixedReality.WebRTC\Unity.Examples\SimpleVideoChat` scene and pressing **Play**.
+Test the install by _e.g._ opening the Unity project at `libs\Microsoft.MixedReality.WebRTC.Unity`, loading the `Assets\Microsoft.MixedReality.WebRTC.Unity.Examples\VideoChatDemo` scene and pressing **Play**.
 After a few seconds (depending on the machine) the left media player should display the video feed from the local webcam.
 The Unity console should also display a message about the WebRTC library being initialized successfully.

 See the [Hello, Unity World!](https://microsoft.github.io/MixedReality-WebRTC/manual/helloworld-unity.html) tutorial for more details.